What is the Level l & ll entrance process?

 A person interested in becoming a Level l or ll certified officer in Vermont must apply to a department for employment.
 The individual agency will then consider the application and determine if the candidate should participate in the entrance examination process.
 Individuals cannot participate in the entrance process or the Level l & ll Basic Training Course without the sponsorship of an agency.

-How do I get information posted on the VCJTC web page?
+How do I get information posted on the VCJC web page?

-Persons who wish information posted on the VCJTC web page should e-mail the request to Cindy Taylor-Patch.
+Persons who wish information posted on the VCJC web page should e-mail the request to Cindy Taylor-Patch.